 How to exclude this security of tenure

 Where parties have decided to contract out of the provisions of the 1954 Act, the landlord must serve a warning notice on the tenant which explains that security of tenure will be excluded and so the tenant will not be able to rely on this provision.
-In turn, the tenant must sign a declaration confirming that he has understood and agreed to this exclusion.
+In turn, the tenant must sign a declaration confirming that he or she has understood and agreed to this exclusion.
 A sworn statutory declaration is required where completion takes place within 14 days after the landlord’s notice has been served.

 SO Legal Solicitors Eastbourne – 01323 407555